All About Sessions Civil Court

 - The plaintiff’s name, address and phone number

-- The defendant’s name, home address and work address
+- The defendant’s name, home address, work address, and phone number

 - The attorney’s name, address, and attorney’s number